text-mask/text-mask/componentSpecification.md

 * Vanilla
 * Vue

-At a basic level, the component should initialize the `textMaskInputElement` object and then call the `update` method whenever the `inputElement.value` changes.

 ## Component Behaviour

-Components should call `update` on `keydown`, when the `value` is changed, on paste and also when any of the `textMaskConfig` properties change.
+At a basic level, the component should initialize the `textMaskInputElement` object and call the `update` method whenever the `inputElement.value` changes.

+If the `textMaskConfig` changes the component should update to reflect those changes immediately.
+In cases where that is not practical then the component should update on the next key-press.

 ## Component Structure